 Category: Money Management & Budgeting, Investing & Trading

 Available: Audiobook | Paperback | Hardcover | Kindle

 5. The Total Money Makeover: A Proven Plan for Financial Fitness

-Step number two is The debt eliminator or the debt snowball guys.
-It is one of my favorite techniques for getting out of debt, and this helped me.
-You need to list all your debts from the smallest to largest because once you start removing those debts, it acts in a psychological manner where you start believing that it’s possible to get rid of all debts.
+Step number two is The debt eliminator or the debt snowball guy.
+It is one of my favorite techniques for getting out of debt, which helped me.
+You need to list all your debts from the smallest to largest because once you start removing them, it acts in a psychological manner where you start believing that it’s possible to get rid of all debts.
 Debt is working against you like compound interest, which sometimes works for people to their benefit.

 Step number three is, Finish the emergency fund.
 You need to save between three to six months’ worth of income in case any emergency happens in your life.
 It depends on how much you get paid per month.
-It’s going to create a buffer, a sense of security and peace in your mind where that if an emergency comes up, that could be a sickness issue that could be being laid off from work.
-You’ve got something there to keep you going for a certain period level.
+It’s going to create a buffer, a sense of security and peace in your mind where if an emergency comes up, that could be a sickness issue that could be being laid off from work.
+You’ve got something there to keep you going for a certain period.
 Do you want to know about the next step?
-Then pick the book and read it after Rich Dad Poor Dad.
+Then pick it and read it after Rich Dad Poor Dad.